Privacy Notice - Recruitment

 The Council has in place procedures to deal with any suspected or actual data security breach and we will notify you and any applicable regulator of a suspected or actual breach where we are legally required to do so.

 For how long does the Council keep data?

 If your application for employment is successful, personal data gathered during the recruitment process will be transferred to your employee file and retained during your employment.
 The periods for which your data will be held during and post-employment is outlined in the Council’s Employee Privacy Statement and the HR documents retention schedule which will be made available to you once to commence employment.

-If your application for employment is unsuccessful, the Council will hold your data on file for up to 7 months after the end of the relevant recruitment process.
+If your application for employment is unsuccessful, the Council will hold your data on file for up to 7 months after the end of the relevant recruitment process with the exception of online applications which will be held for 1 year following the recruitment process being closed.
 At the end of that period your data is deleted or destroyed.
 During that time, if you have given your permission, the Council may contact you about alternative relevant employment.
 All Council external vacancies are advertised on the Council’s website and you are encouraged to proactively apply for vacancies of interest to you.

 As a data subject, you have a number of rights.
 You can:

 - request access and obtain a copy of your data on request;